What is the rotator cuff? Why does it play a big role in throwing and arm movement?

 Examples in Baseball

-An outfielder making a long throw from the fence to home plate is using their rotator cuff muscles to generate enough force to throw the ball that distance.
+Similarly, an outfielder executing a long throw from the outfield fence to home plate relies on their rotator cuff muscles to produce enough force to complete that distance.

-Even a batter needs their rotator cuff when swinging the bat, especially during the follow-through phase after hitting the ball.
+Even a batter requires their rotator cuff during the act of swinging the bat, particularly in the follow-through phase that occurs after making contact with the ball.

 Taking Care of Your Rotator Cuff

-Injuries to the rotator cuff are common in baseball, especially for pitchers who throw a lot.
-These injuries can include tendinitis (swelling of the tendons) or tears in the muscles or tendons.
+Injuries affecting the rotator cuff are prevalent in baseball, particularly among pitchers who exert themselves extensively.
+Common injuries may include tendinitis (inflammation of the tendons) or tears in the muscles or tendons themselves.

 LitZone- Sports, Reading & Math (Ages 8-14)